moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 Integer types are all named by their size in bits, e.g. int8, int32, int64, uint8, uint32, uint64, etc.
 Floating point numbers are either defined as float (32 bit) or double (64 bit).
-Bools stored as int32 in the save game.
+Bools are stored as int32 in the save game.

 ### Containers

 #### TArray

-TArray<T> is defined in the following way:
+`TArray<T>` is defined in the following way:
 ```
 +--------+-------+
 | int32  | num   |